-It may be that he returned temporarily to work and perhaps not unlikely that was to spend at least some time at his home in the St. Mary's Bay community of John's Pond - but this of course is only speculation.
+It may also of course be, although, once again, the author has found no evidence for this, that he was to spend at least some of that time at his home in the west coast community of Woods Island in the Bay of Islands - but this is only speculation.

-(Right above: The photograph of Newfoundland military personnel in tenders on their way to board 'Calgarian' is from the Provincial Archives.
+(Preceding page: The photograph of Newfoundland military personnel in tenders on their way to board 'Calgarian' is from the Provincial Archives.
 'Calgarian' was not a requisitioned troop transport but in September of 1914 had been taken over by the British government to serve as an armed merchant-cruiser.
 She did, however, as on this occasion, at times carry troops and civilian passengers across the Atlantic.
-She was later torpedoed and sunk by U-19 off the north of Ireland on March 1, 1918.)
+She was later torpedoed and sunk by 'U-19' off the north of Ireland on March 1, 1918.)

 \Apparently the ship took nineteen days to make what was usually the journey of about a week.
-Not only was Calgarian escorting three submarines, but she sailed by way of the Portuguese Azores and then Gibraltar - some of the Newfoundlanders apparently even having the time to cross the straits to spend a few hours in North Africa.
+Not only was 'Calgarian' escorting three submarines, but she sailed by way of the Portuguese 'Azores' and then 'Gibraltar' - some of the Newfoundlanders apparently even having the time to cross the straits to spend a few hours in North Africa.
 She reached Liverpool on July 9.

-(Preceding page: The British Crown Colony of Gibraltar in pre-Great War days: The Spanish mainland is in the background beyond the harbour and Royal Navy dockyard. - from a vintage postcard)
+(Right above: The British Crown Colony of 'Gibraltar' in pre-Great War days: The Spanish mainland is in the background beyond the harbour and Royal Navy dockyard. - from a vintage postcard)